The Kitchen by Simone Buchholz (tr. by Rachel Ward) #BookReview #BlogTour

 When the body parts of a man are found in a bin bag in the River Elbe, Chas has a new investigation on her hands but even after more men are found murdered, clearly by the same perpetrator, Chastity struggles to fully engage with the case.
 This isn't really a murder mystery, however, and the gripping storyline presents readers with enough hints and clues to figure out both the perpetrator and their motive.
 Simone Buchholz is more concerned with considering the personal cost of crime and although her writing is frequently caustically witty, The Kitchen is a sharply penetrative look at the abuse, intimidation and sexual violence inflicted on women.
 This is originally a pre-Me Too era novel and yet it captures all the anger and weariness of the movement perfectly.

 Chastity's closest female friend, Carla is brutally attacked in a prolonged ordeal and the already damaged Chas has to endure yet more heartbreak as she attempts to process the news.
-Simone Buchholz never minimises the cataclysmic repercussions of the assault and it's this, rather than the investigation into the murdered men which weighs most heavily on the outwardly antagonistic yet paradoxically vulnerable Chas.
+Simone Buchholz never minimises the cataclysmic repercussions of the assault and it's this, rather than the investigation into the murdered men which weighs most heavily on the outwardly distrustful yet paradoxically vulnerable Chas.
 Despite having friends and colleagues who are nearly as dysfunctional as she is, Chastity is a rather lonely, conflicted figure whose proximity to the self-destruct button is almost constant – but as she grapples with both her personal and professional life, she is eventually confronted with a rather unpalatable revelation and an intriguing moral quandary.

 The atmospheric descriptions of a humid Hamburg parallels the fevered emotions of the characters perfectly; Simone Buchholz's gritty, whip-smart narrative is electrifyingly noir-ish and Rachel Ward's seamless translation captures not just the words but the distinctive rhythm of the prose.
 This series continues to hold me in its thrall; The Kitchen is another intense, stylish and compulsive read by this most original, outstanding author.